-As with most plans, there arises the unexpected, and from that… the outcome of what you thought would occur…. changes….often times dramatically.
+As with most plans, change arises and the unexpected, and, the outcome of what you thought would occur, differs, often times dramatically.

 The rise and fall of her chest indicated that she is sleeping peacefully.
 Her mouth hangs ajar, her lips are pink, and the occasional snore creates sound in the otherwise ominously silent room.